 Applying for life insurance is now a snap because you have a quick and straightforward option to apply over the telephone.
 The days of long 30-page paper applications are now just a bad memory.
 Even online applications used to be another good choice.
 Still, we found that applicants were sometimes confused with the application software, and some people did not have a computer with a fast internet connection.

 Simply put, low-cost term life insurance is going to be your answer.
 I will list other options below, but they will all be more expensive.
-I have to say that 95% of the people I talk to choose the affordable term life insurance products.
-Here are all your choices available below, with a link to the relevant blog post on our website for more information:
+I have to say that 95% of the people I talk to choose affordable term life insurance products.
+Below are all your choices available below, with a link to the relevant blog post on our website for more information: